contrast-zone/t-rewriter.js/draft/co-rewrite.md

   ```

 - further branching of rules in higher levels is rarely necessary
-- a word about rules as functions, rules as types

 - ```
     <top> := (RULE (READ <read>+) (WRITE <write>+))